microsoft/Windows-driver-samples/serial/serenum/README.md

 ---
 topic: sample
-description: Enumerates Plug-n-Play RS-232 devices that are compliant with the current revision of Plug and Play External COM Device.
+description: "Enumerates Plug-n-Play RS-232 devices that are compliant with the current revision of Plug and Play External COM Device."
 languages:
 - cpp
 products: